 In a home inspection, a professional conducts a thorough examination of a property to assess its structural and mechanical condition.
 The idea here is that a trained home inspector will be able to catch potential problems that a buyer might not detect.

 This follows the acceptance of an offer by the seller, and it is a legal and binding obligation, on the part of the buyer, to purchase the property if any contingencies are met.
 It outlines the details of the transaction, including: a description of the property, the selling price, the date of closing, the possession date and any applicable contingencies.

-Also called a “closing statement” or a “settlement statement,” this is a document that the Department of Housing and Urban Development requires to account for all financial aspects surrounding the sale and purchase of a home.
+Also called a “closing statement” or a “settlement statement,” this is a document that the Department of Housing and Urban Development requires to account for all financial aspects surrounding the sale and purchase of a home (find details about managing Orlando homes for sale, as an example).
 It provides an enumerated list of the funds that were paid at closing.
 Items on the statement include real estate commissions and initial escrow amounts (money or securities deposited with a neutral third party – the escrow agent – to be delivered upon fulfillment of certain conditions).
 The Real Estate Settlement Procedures Act requires that a copy of the settlement sheet be distributed to both parties at least one day prior to settlement.

 Before you can close on a house, some paperwork must be completed.
 This includes a title search to make sure the title is clear, title insurance to protect the buyer and the lender from an oversight regarding a claim on some aspect of the property and an application for homeowner’s insurance (necessary for securing a mortgage).

 The total amount of closing costs varies, but may include: a loan origination fee, an appraisal fee, the cost of a credit report, a lender’s inspection fee, the cost of title insurance, a mortgage broker fee, taxes and a fee for document preparation.
 Your lender is required to give you prior notice of fees associated with your loan.